godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

           ``material_override``.

-Remember that the string passed into ``set_shader_param()`` must match the name of the uniform variable in the :ref:`Shader<class_Shader>`.
-You can use the uniform variable anywhere inside your :ref:`Shader<class_Shader>`.
+Remember that the string passed into ``set_shader_param()`` must match the name of the uniform variable in the :ref:`Shader<api:class_Shader>`.
+You can use the uniform variable anywhere inside your :ref:`Shader<api:class_Shader>`.
 Here, we will use it to set the height value instead of arbitrarily multiplying by ``0.5``.

 .. code-block:: glsl